From July 1, 2020, it will be possible to file provisional patent applications in France.

 - if that means that the claims that we will provide must be well supported by the description, I do not see what that brings compared to the L612-12 CPI 8 °.

-- if this means that one can modify the description of a provisional request, this is not very clear, because the only modifications provided by the code for modifications to the description are:
+- if this means that one can modify the description of a provisional request, this is not very clear, because the only modifications provided by the code for modifications of the description are:

 In addition, this beautiful article R612-37-1 CPI does not present any direct legal consequence: what happens if the depositor does not respect these prescriptions?